MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/system-requirements-omnichannel.md

 ---
 title: "Omnichannel for Customer Service system requirements | MicrosoftDocs"
-description: "This topic provides information about the system requirements of Omnichannel for Customer Service."
+description: "This topic provides information about the prerequisites and system requirements for deploying Omnichannel for Customer Service." ms.date: 10/01/2021
-author: neeranelli
+author: mh-jaya
-ms.author: nenellim
+ms.author: v-jmh
 manager: shujoshi
 ---